Skip to main content

 How Surogate Works

 Surogate is designed from the ground up for maximum throughput and efficiency when training Large Language Models (LLMs) on modern NVIDIA hardware.
-Unlike many frameworks that rely heavily on high-level abstractions which introduce overhead, Surogate bridges the gap between Python's flexibility and CUDA's raw performance.
+Unlike many frameworks that rely heavily on high-level abstractions which introduce overhead, Surogate bridges the gap between Python's flexibility and CUDA's raw performance with a DSL-driven compiler pipeline.

 Core Architecture